jh-evans/readthedocs/docs/source/on_failure.rst

 There are three locations that can respond to a non-successful outcome:

-1. The called code, e.g., the code that calls a remote service
+1. The called code, e.g., the code that invokes a remote service
 2. The calling code that makes use of the called code
 3. Some other piece of code

-If a failure has occurred in the called code --- memory or the network is not available
+Code you call may fail in one of the three ways described above: normal, no-progress or process-wide.
+If it is process-wide, your program stops as the error is serious enough to prevent it from running any more.
+If failure is normal, the called code is likely to respond to you in such a way that you can handle in the normal course of operation.
+A no-progress error reported to you will require you to report this elsewhere, e.g., to let a user know, or your code will try to recover the situation, possibly by reporting the issue to a third-party process that can rectify the situation.

+Relationship between the called code and the calling, called is not quite a blacj box "I can't handle this, you need to know about it or you need to handle it" --- the two cases are confused.

 There are cases in code when all you can do in an exceptional circumstance is to log that the event happened and to ensure that your program can keep going.